 Garden State Equality

-Garden State Equality receives grant from The Provident Bank Foundation to fund Asbury Park LGBT Patient Advocacy Project
+Garden State Equality receives grant from The Provident Bank Foundation to fund Asbury Park LGBTQ Patient Advocacy Project

-Garden State Equality (GSE) recently received a $16,850 grant from The Provident Bank Foundation to fund the Asbury Park LGBT Patient Advocacy Project.
-The grant will help further GSE’s mission of improving the health outcomes of LGBT individuals by funding this year-long project that includes healthcare provider cultural competency trainings, policy reviews, community workshops, and a culminating healthcare symposium.
+Garden State Equality (GSE) recently received a $16,850 grant from The Provident Bank Foundation to fund the Asbury Park LGBTQ Patient Advocacy Project.
+The grant will help further GSE’s mission of improving the health outcomes of LGBTQ individuals by funding this year-long project that includes healthcare provider cultural competency trainings, policy reviews, community workshops, and a culminating healthcare symposium.

-"I am exhilarated that The Provident Bank Foundation supports our Map and Expand initiative in Asbury Park to connect the LGBT community with affirming healthcare professionals and providers,” said Bianca Mayes, MPH, CHES, Health and Wellness Coordinator of GSE.
-“It is imperative that we empower the community of Asbury Park and advocate for LGBT health equity.
-We are confident that the Asbury Park LGBT Patient Advocacy Project can become a replicable model throughout LGBT communities in New Jersey."
+"I am exhilarated that The Provident Bank Foundation supports our Map and Expand initiative in Asbury Park to connect the LGBTQ community with affirming healthcare professionals and providers,” said Bianca Mayes, MPH, CHES, Health and Wellness Coordinator of GSE.
+“It is imperative that we empower the community of Asbury Park and advocate for LGBTQ health equity.
+We are confident that the Asbury Park LGBTQ Patient Advocacy Project can become a replicable model throughout LGBTQ communities in New Jersey."

 About Garden State Equality

 Since 2004, Garden State Equality has built a reputation as the go-to agency for lesbian, gay, bisexual and transgender rights in New Jersey.
 The organization’s mission is to provide cutting-edge programs and services that meet the needs of the LGBTQ community in our state.
 Garden State Equality aims to serve as a model for other statewide LGBTQ organizations and grassroots networks, helping them build successful initiatives that address similar imperatives in their communities.

 About The Provident Bank Foundation